tlhunter/mig/README.md

 # run migrations up to and including the migration of this name
 # if the named migration doesn't exist or isn't unexecuted then do nothing
-mig runto YYYY-MM-DD-HH-mm-ss-add_users_table
+mig runto YYYYMMDDHHmmss-add_users_table

 # rolls back a single migration, prompting user to confirm, unless --force is provided
 mig rundown --force

 # rolls back migrations until the named migration is met, prompting user to confirm, unless --force is provided
-mig rundownto YYYY-MM-DD-HH-mm-ss-add_users_table --force
+mig rundownto YYYYMMDDHHmmss-add_users_table --force

 # forcefully set / unset the lock, useful for fixing error scenarios
 mig lock